hyperstack-org/hyperstack/docs/dsl/hyper-model.md

 end
 ```

 That's it.
-Hyperstack will use Action Cable as the push transport.
+Hyperloop will use Action Cable as the push transport.

 ----------------